 History of the West Highland White Terrier

-The West Highland white terrier hails from Poltalloch, Scotland and dates back well over a century.
+The West Highland white terrier hails from Poltalloch, Scotland, and the breed's origin dates back well over a century.
 It's believed that all of the terriers of Scotland came from the same lineage, including the Scotties, Cairns, Dandie Dinmonts, and Westies.
 Westies were used to hunt vermin as well as provide companionship.
 The inspiration for breeding a white terrier is said to come from Malcolm, Laird of Poltalloch, who noted that his red terrier looked too much like a fox when hunting.
-After a tragic accident, he determined to breed a white terrier.
+After a tragic accident, he was determined to breed a white terrier.

 Once known as the Poltalloch terrier or Roseneath terrier, the breed has been in the US since the early 1900s.
 It was recognized by the American Kennel Club (AKC) in 1908.